Root canal cost with private health insurance

 Consider your health fund’s agreement with dentists

 With dental cover, you can visit any qualified dentist of your choice.
-However, your health fund may have preferential agreements with certain dental clinics or dentists; these agreements usually provide more transparent pricing, reduced costs and sometimes even gap-free check-ups for members.
+However, your health fund may have preferential deals with certain dental clinics or dentists; these agreements usually provide more transparent pricing, reduced overall costs and sometimes even gap-free check-ups for members.

 Understand all the limits